We are always excited to share great local news and would love for you to do the same with this:

 The Coalition’s rating and other information about charitable giving are available free of charge on www.charitynavigator.org.
 More-detailed information about the Coalition’s rating is available to Charity Navigator site visitors who become registered users, another free service.

 Since 2002, using data-driven analysis, Charity Navigator has awarded only the most fiscally responsible organizations a 4-star rating.
 In 2011, Charity Navigator added a second dimension of Accountability and Transparency (A&T) to its rating methodology, and now reviews 17 governance and ethical practices as well as measures of openness, providing information on its web site for each of the charities it evaluates.
 The A&T metrics, which account for 50 percent of a charity’s overall rating, reveal which charities have “best practices” that minimize the chance of unethical activities and whether they freely share basic information about their organization with their donors and other stakeholders.
+If you are interested in making donations but you are not able to go yourself, then try contacting the Pickup please organization so they can go and pickup anything from your home to go and donate it.

 About Charity Navigator (www.charitynavigator.org) Charity Navigator is the largest charity evaluator in America and its website attracts more visitors than all other charity rating groups combined.
 The organization helps guide intelligent giving by evaluating the Financial Health and Accountability & Transparency of roughly 5,500 mid-to-large sized charities that garner roughly 50% of all private contributions made in the USA each year (not including houses of worship).
 Charity Navigator accepts no advertising or donations from the organizations it evaluates, ensuring unbiased evaluations, nor does it charge the public for this trusted data.
 As a result, Charity Navigator, a non-profit 501 (c) (3) organization itself, depends on support from individuals, corporations and foundations that believe it provides a much-needed service to America’s charitable givers.